 FACULTY | Kathleen Thelen

-Thelen is currently serving on the APSA Executive Council as the Association’s Treasurer.
-She served as President of the Association’s Comparative Politics Section (2011-13), as Chair of the Council for European Studies (2002-2006), as President of the APSA Section on Politics and History (2007-2008), and as President of the Society for the Advancement of Socio-Economics (2008-2009).
+Thelen is Treasurer of the American Political Science Association.
+She has served previously as APSA Treasurer (2013-15), President of APSA’s Comparative Politics Section (2011-13), Chair of the Council for European Studies (2002-2006), President of the APSA Section on Politics and History (2007-2008), as President of the Society for the Advancement of Socio-Economics (2008-2009).
 She is General Editor, along with Eric Wibbels, for the Cambridge University Press Series in Comparative Politics, and a permanent external member of the Max Planck Institut für Gesellschaftsforschung in Cologne, Germany.

 Thelen studies the origins, development, and effects of institutional arrangements that define distinctive "varieties of capitalism" across the developed democracies.
 Her work uses cross-national comparison and over-time analysis to identify the political-coalitional foundations on which different models of capitalism are founded, and to explain divergent trajectories of institutional development.
 Thelen’s most recent book, Varieties of Liberalization: The New Politics of Social Solidarity (Cambridge University Press 2014) examines trends in industrial relations, education and training, and labor market policy across five countries (Germany, Denmark, the United States, Sweden and the Netherlands).
 This book received the Barrington Moore Best Book Award of the ASA’s Section on Comparative and Historical Research.
 Her previous book, How Institutions Evolve: The Political Economy of Skills in Germany, Britain, the United States and Japan (Cambridge 2004), was selected as winner of the 2006 Mattei Dogan Award of the Society for Comparative Research and co-winner of the 2005 Woodrow Wilson Foundation Award of the APSA.
 While her past research focused especially on the “coordinated market economies” of northern Europe, Thelen’s current work turns to the study of the so-called liberal market economies, with an emphasis on the American political economy.

 Explaining Institutional Change: Ambiguity, Agency, and Power (co-edited with James Mahoney).
 New York: Cambridge University Press, 2010.